Set up and run shortcuts from another app

 For example, using an Action Extension shortcut, you can grab all the images from a page in Safari, convert a text file you’re viewing to a PDF, or make edits and act on images in your Photos library.

-To allow shortcuts to run from within other apps, you must enable the Run Shortcut button in the share sheet of another app.
-When you do so, a Run Shortcut button becomes available in other apps.
+To allow shortcuts to run from within other apps, you must enable the Shortcuts button in the share sheet of another app.

 In any app other than Shortcuts (such as Safari), tap .